 A narcotic pain reliever is a must.
 Torbugesic/Torbutrol is an excellent one.
 It's VERY important to get a strong narcotic pain reliever into the dog immediately - and keep him on it for as long as it takes.

-Tramadol (aka tramadol hydrochloride) is a "narcotic-like" drug (emphasis on the word "like").
-Currently it is not classified as a federally controlled drug - although some states have made it a controlled drug.
-(As of 2012 it is not a controlled drug in the state of Ohio.)
+Tramadol (aka tramadol hydrochloride) is actually a "narcotic-like" drug (emphasis on the word "like").
+The FDA in August 2014 recategorized it as a "controlled narcotic."
 Supposedly it diminishes pain.
 Unlike Torb - it does not produce any feeling of euphoria.

 Vets will tell you (and you will read on the net) that torb (torbugesic/torbutrol) is good for moderate pain, and tramadol is good for moderate to severe pain.